-Indeed, the biggest obstacle standing in most people's way is that it just doesn't occur to them to divide up a yard so as to maximize their enjoyment of it.
+We take it for granted that our houses are divided into rooms, but the concept of having similar outdoor living spaces can offer equal enjoyment.
+The biggest obstacle standing in most people's way is that it just doesn't occur to them to divide up a yard so as to maximize their enjoyment of it.
 Not consciously, at least.
 Yet the more conscious we become of outdoor living spaces, the more we can tailor them to suit our needs.

-Part of the beauty behind the concept of separate "rooms" in a house is that each unit is unique unto itself.
+Part of the beauty behind the concept of separate rooms in a house is that each unit is unique unto itself.
 Consequently, you can install a component in the kitchen that looks great there, without worrying that it would look out of place if viewed from the bedroom.
 The same is true for outdoor living spaces.

 Having separate outdoor living spaces allows you to create mini-landscape designs (each somewhat different from the rest) for each of them.
 Not that you shouldn't still strive for unity across your landscape design, as a whole.
 But the more successful you are in physically separating one outdoor living space from another, the more flexibility you have to diversify without creating a hodgepodge.

 For instance, you may wish to include a storage bin for towels in the pool area.
 Such an element would be functional and would look fine there.
 But the problem is, you might not wish to view it from another part of the yard dedicated, say, to meditating in naturalistic surroundings.
-The answer: screen off the pool area with a tall hedge or fence, effectively creating a "room" separate from the rest of the yard.
+The answer: Screen off the pool area with a tall hedge or fence, effectively creating a room separate from the rest of the yard.

 Setting the Mood With Color

 Just as you can paint or wallpaper an indoor room using a color scheme unique to that room, so you can use color to make individualized statements for each of your outdoor living spaces.
 But here, instead of paint or wallpaper, you determine your color scheme when you select the plants you'll be using for the area.

-So much the better for you, as the "builder," since it means there's a lot less to worry about.
+Think of the structural components of outdoor living spaces in terms of their counterparts in indoor rooms: floor, walls, and ceiling.
+Only, for outdoor living spaces, the term structural is used metaphorically.
+This means there's a lot less to worry about.
 Taking out a "wall" because you don't like your initial choice won't cause the "ceiling" to come crashing down on your head!

 - Arbors and pergolas